Daniel Fernández Torres

-Daniel Fernández Torres (born April 27, 1964) is a Puerto Rican prelate of the Catholic Church who was the bishop of the Roman Catholic Diocese of Arecibo from 2010 to 2022.
-He spent the years 2007 to 2010 as an auxiliary bishop of the Archdiocese of San Juan.
+Daniel Fernández Torres (born April 27, 1964) is a Puerto Rican Catholic prelate who served as bishop of the Diocese of Arecibo in Puerto Rico from 2010 to 2022.
+He spent the years 2007 to 2010 as an auxiliary bishop of the Archdiocese of San Juan in Puerto Rico.

-Fernández was removed as bishop of Arecibo by Pope Francis on March 9, 2021.
+Fernández was removed as bishop of Arecibo by Pope Francis on March 9, 2022, after refusing a papal request to resign.

 Biography

-Early life and career
+Early life

-Daniel Fernández was born into a Puerto Rican family in Chicago, Illinois, on April 27, 1964.
+Daniel Fernández was born into a Puerto Rican family in Chicago, Illinois.
 He earned a bachelor's degree in industrial engineering at the University of Puerto Rico.
 He then studied at the international seminary (Colegio Eclesiástico Internacional Bidasoa) in Pamplona, Spain.
-From 1996 to 1998 he studied at the Pontifical Gregorian University in Rome, obtaining his Licentiate in Dogmatic Theology.
+From 1996 to 1998, Fernández studied at the Pontifical Gregorian University in Rome, obtaining his Licentiate in Dogmatic Theology.

+Priesthood

-Fernández was ordained a priest by Bishop Iñaki Mallona Txertudi for the diocese of Arecibo on January 7, 1995.
+Fernández was ordained a priest by Bishop Iñaki Mallona Txertudi for the Diocese of Arecibo on January 7, 1995.
 He then fulfilled assignments as parish vicar, bishop's representative to the council of seminaries, rector of the Seminary "Jesus Maestro", director of pastoral services for youth, dean of the Major Seminary of San Juan, and parish priest at Our Lady of Carmen Parish in Arecibo, Puerto Rico.